goswinr/AvalonLog/Doc/READMEnuget.md

 open System.Windows

-let log = new AvalonLog.AvalonLog() // The main class wraping an Avalonedit TextEditor as append only log.
+let log = new AvalonLog.AvalonLog() // The main class wrapping an Avalonedit TextEditor as append only log.

 // create some printing functions by partial application: let red   = log.printfColor 255 0 0  // without newline